Drug Testing in the Workplace

 Potential for False Positives

-Drug testing isn't foolproof -- there is ample opportunity for a false positive, which can create unneeded stress and embarrassment for an employee who may fear for his or her job.
+Drug testing isn't foolproof—there is ample opportunity for a false positive, which can create unneeded stress and embarrassment for an employee who may fear for his or her job.
 Particular foods, medicine, nutritional supplements and makeup can all result in false positives.
-Some people can get a positive after being exposed to drugs, especially smoked drugs, in their environment.
+Some people can get a false positive drug test at work after being exposed to second-hand drugs, especially smoked drugs, in their environment.
 As always, there is also the possibility of human error.